 With just a few weeks to go we head to one of my new favorite parks to capture maternity images of Julie and Johnathan together before their little girl arrived!!

 1) Don’t wait for weeks, months or years to order your keepsakes.
 A lot of times these have a shelf life on your photographers ordering site and hard drive and will be deleted after a certain amount of time.

 Do order within the timeline laid out in your session agreement.
-Make sure you know how long your online gallery will be up for, or if your photographer does in-person sales, How will the ordering process work?
+Make sure you read your session agreement and know how long your online gallery will be up for.
+Or if your photographer does in-person sales, How will the ordering process work?
 Will you have to order that day?
 Will there be a gallery up for a few days?
 What will you need to bring with you to the ordering session?